oclipa/reactjs-cheat-sheet/README.md

 alert("hi");                  // function call
 ```

-Strictly speaking, semi-colons are not required in these cases unless the statements are on the same line (e.g. `var i = 0; i++`), but it is good practice to include them.
+Strictly speaking, semi-colons are not required in these cases unless the statements are on the same line (e.g. `var i = 0; i++;`), but it is good practice to include them.

 **Not Required**